Rey-Ray/fuhrenkontrolle/README.md

 farmers_hills: Station, Name, Size
 /Name is the farmers name.

 If a driver works for several station, it should has several rows, one for each station.
+And just the default container size.